Megamjm/Comfyvn-ToolProject/README.md

 ## Health & Smoke Checks

+Use the resolved base URL from `config/runtime_state.json` (written by the launcher) or by calling `comfyvn.config.baseurl_authority.default_base_url()` if you've changed ports.

-- `curl http://127.0.0.1:8001/health` validates the FastAPI wiring from `comfyvn.server.app`.
+- `curl "$BASE_URL/health"` validates the FastAPI wiring from `comfyvn.server.app`.
-- `curl http://127.0.0.1:8001/healthz` remains available for legacy tooling expecting the older probe.
+- `curl "$BASE_URL/healthz"` remains available for legacy tooling expecting the older probe.
-- `python smoke_checks.py` performs REST + WebSocket checks against a locally running server and prints any failures alongside connection debug information.
+- `python smoke_checks.py` performs REST + WebSocket checks against the current authority and prints any failures alongside connection debug information.
-- `python scripts/smoke_test.py --base-url http://127.0.0.1:8001` hits `/health` and `/system/metrics` (with an optional roleplay upload) and serves as the required pre-PR smoke test.
+- `python scripts/smoke_test.py --base-url "$BASE_URL"` hits `/health` and `/system/metrics` (with an optional roleplay upload) and serves as the required pre-PR smoke test.

 ## Extension Development